Azure/Enterprise-Scale/docs/EnterpriseScale-Known-Issues.md

 Status: To deterministically target the platform subscriptions with their specific policies, their workaround is to have a dedicated management group for each platform subscription, child to the platform management group

-## Move subscription to management group

-Area: Microsoft.Management Resource Provider

-Issue: When doing http put on Microsoft.Management/managementGroups/subscriptions, the subsequent GET response is 204 (no content), so the overall template deployment fails.

-Status: Fix is in progress.

-## Reference() resources at management group scope when deploying ARM templates to subscription scope

-Area: Azure Resource Manager template deployments

-Issue: When deploying a subscription template and using template reference() function to reference a resource (policyDefinitions/policyAssignments) from management group, the function append the subscriptionId to the referenced resource, which will cause the deployment to fail.

-Status: No fix as of yet, and for workaround the particular policyAssignments must sit directly on the subscription for the template deployment invoked to succeed.

 ## Management group scoped deployments can deploy to tenant root scope

 Area: Azure Resource Manager template deployments